midl-dev/tezos-on-gke/README.md

 * blockchain snapshot download and import for faster synchronization of the nodes
 * support for two highly available signers
 * deploy everything in just one command
-* TODO:
 * metric-based monitoring and alerting with prometheus

 Brought to you by MIDL.dev
 --------------------------